karenlontoh/home-loan-prediction/README.md

 ## **Methodology 🔍**

+1. **Data Loading and Inspection**: Load the dataset and inspect key details like column names, data types, and value ranges to ensure data quality and readiness for analysis.
-1. **Exploratory Data Analysis (EDA)**: Analyze the dataset to uncover patterns, correlations, and trends that can inform the model.
+2. **Exploratory Data Analysis (EDA)**: Analyze the dataset to uncover patterns, correlations, and trends that can inform the model.
-2. **Feature Engineering**: Enhance and prepare the dataset by transforming variables, handling missing values, and creating new features.
+3. **Feature Engineering**: Enhance and prepare the dataset by transforming variables, handling missing values, and creating new features.
-3. **Model Building**: Utilize machine learning algorithms to train models and predict loan approval status.
+4. **Model Building**: Utilize machine learning algorithms to train models and predict loan approval status.
-4. **Model Evaluation**: Assess the model performance using key evaluation metrics, with a focus on the **F1-score**, as it balances precision and recall, reducing both false positives and false negatives.
+5. **Model Evaluation**: Assess the model performance using key evaluation metrics, with a focus on the F1-score, as it balances precision and recall, reducing both false positives and false negatives.
-5. **Model Optimization and Deployment**: Fine-tune the best model and deploy it for reliable loan approval predictions.
+6. **Model Optimization and Deployment**: Fine-tune the best model and deploy it for reliable loan approval predictions.

 ## **Machine Learning Models Employed:**